Claude Debussy was a renowned French composer who lived between 1862 and 1918.

 Summing Up Our List Of Lesser-Known Facts About Claude Debussy

-Countless musicians have reworked Debussy’s music over the years with amazing results.
-Debussy will always be remembered as the forefather of twentieth-century music.
+With countless musicians having reworked his music over the years with amazing results, Debussy will always be remembered as the forefather of 20th-century music.